 - For nurses fortunate enough to go straight from high school graduate at age 18 to nursing school graduate in 5 years at the age of 25, putting 15% of your salary toward debt then retirement ended up with $1,984,210!
 That is more than the example Pediatrician, but less than the Internal Medicine and Family Medicine physicians.

 - Once I knew it was possible to end up with a bigger number than the docs, I played around with a few other examples just to see how far we could push the numbers in realistic scenarios.

 - If the same nursing graduate from above, age 23, was able to graduate nursing school without any student loan debt, either through scholarships, grants, and/or working while in school, then she would end up with $2,421,639 at age 65!
 That’s more than both the Pediatricians and Internal Medicine Physicians.

 What about NPs and CRNAs?

-For the NP example on the spreadsheet, to simplify things, I had the nurse graduate at 23, save 15% of her salary until she had enough to pay her MSN tuition in full (Age 32), then after school, put 15% of her salary into retirement until 65.
-As a 30 year-old nurse with many friends who are pursuing or just finishing their master’s degree, this seemed like a reasonable age for an NP graduate.
+For the NP example on the spreadsheet, I had the nurse graduate at 23, save 15% of her salary until she had enough to pay her MSN tuition in full (Age 32), then after school, put 15% of her salary into retirement until 65.
+As a 30 year-old nurse, with many friends who are pursuing or just finishing their master’s degree, this seemed like a reasonable age for an NP graduate.
 Interestingly, in this scenario, she ended up with $1,852,506.